cofl/cofl.github.io/src/src/conlang/sketches/2016/march/index.md

 |Affricate|      |ts tʃ dʒ|cɕ ɟʑ |      |
 |Other    |β̞     |l      |lʲ j   |ʀ~ʁ   |

 The primary difference is the reanalysis of voiced fricatives as allophones of the voiceless fricatives: when Tayme wrote their notes, voiced fricatives appeared word-initially and intervocalically; now, they appear only intervocalically or adjacent to voiced stops or affricates.
-Additionally, I have found that /ɲ/ and /ŋ/ have merged, giving /ɲ~ŋ/. /w/ long ago lost its velar aspect and become /β̞/, though it remains /w/ in the [trns: Stormwatch] dialect, suggesting that the innovation occurred before widespread spacetravel. /ʎ/ has been found to actually be /lʲ/, though this innovation postdates spacetravel&mdash;many Anaretian dialects and the major dialects of two early colonies retain /ʎ/.
+Additionally, I have found that /ɲ/ and /ŋ/ have merged, giving /ɲ~ŋ/. /w/ long ago lost its velar aspect and become /β̞/, though it remains /w/ in the Jaaliförmaqh dialect, suggesting that the innovation occurred before widespread spacetravel. /ʎ/ has been found to actually be /lʲ/ in most dialects, though this innovation postdates spacetravel&mdash;many Anaretian dialects and the major dialects of two early colonies retain /ʎ/; in the dialect local to Ennanö, it has completely merged with /l/.
 Some time in the 16<sup>th</sup> century, /r/ became /ʀ~ʁ/, forcing /χ/ to rise up to /χ̝/.

 Pure voiceless stops are lenius, though many younger speakers are beginning to aspirate them in the onsets of stressed syllables, with a smaller minority&mdash;generally from the [TODO: name] colony&mdash;also aspirating word-finally.
 Voiced stops, similarly, are strongly voiced among older speakers, with a hint of implosion, whereas younger speakers use a weaker partial voicing instead.